 Great job!
 You have just created your first custom entity and worked with these components:

-Now that we have added a entity that stores coffee types.
-Lets proceed with adding one more entity but this time for the following coffee sizes:
+Now that we have added an entity that stores coffee types.
+Let us proceed with adding one more entity but this time for the following coffee sizes:

 Was this page helpful?